zeek/zeek-osquery/install/README.md

 * Create the folder `./osquery/osquery/external/`
 * Will modify the CMake file to include all projects in this *external* directory as potential [extensions](https://osquery.readthedocs.io/en/stable/development/osquery-sdk/#extensions).
 This functionality was introduced by this [commit](https://github.com/facebook/osquery/pull/2385).

-For convenience, we download the complete `bro-osquery` project from [Github](https://github.com/bro/bro-osquery/tree/dev/haas) and save it as  `./osquery/osquery/external/extension_bro_osquery` (this brach *dev/haas*).
+For convenience, we download the complete `bro-osquery` project from [Github](https://github.com/bro/bro-osquery/tree/dev/haas) and save it as  `./osquery/osquery/external/extension_bro_osquery`.
 The folder contains a CMake file that is not meant to be invoked standalone but during the build process of `osquery`.

 Therefore, we now build `osquery` a second time.
 This time, it includes the `extension_bro_osquery` folder and compiles `bro-osquery` as an *extension*.